 If you do make money, you will either have a deal where you get paid a pre-agreed amount no matter how many people turn up, or you will have a door split deal.
 Either deal can be fine and fair.
 Focus on building your audience and not the money in the band's early stages.

 6. Play the Gig

-Sounds obvious, I know, but the way you handle the gig can have a lasting impact on your ability to get future shows.
-Show up on time for the soundcheck and if there are other bands playing, remember everyone needs time for their soundcheck.
+It sounds obvious, but the way you handle a gig can have a lasting impact on your ability to get future shows.
+Show up on time for the soundcheck, and if other bands are playing, remember that everyone needs time for their soundcheck.

-Be professional—there are likely to be free drinks around, but remember everyone is there to hear your music, not to see if you can handle your beer.
+Be professional—there likely are to be free drinks around, but remember everyone is there to hear your music, not to see if you can handle your beer.
 Don't sell yourself short by getting on stage in anything but your top shape, ready to play a great show.
-Play a good show, be courteous and professional, and you'll soon be getting more show offers!
+Play a good show, be courteous and professional, and you'll have a better chance of getting more show offers.